Digital takeover: How ecommerce is driving the in-person payment experience

 Look at the growth of Android and iOS in the physical payments world.
 Consumer technology will totally disrupt the payments world, because of how it behaves - it’s much closer to the digital experiences we have online or in app.

 Consumers don’t care about the difference in channels - we just explore and shop.
 Of course demand an experience regardless of whether they are online or in-person.
-We see more and more eCommerce-like experiences in the offline world.
+We see more and more ecommerce-like experiences in the offline world.
 See emergence and prominence of click and collect, buy online pick up in store, buy in store ship to home and even endless aisle initiatives - all are closer to ecommerce and therefore digital experiences.
 Brands know this and are dismantling any remaining silos between online and offline.
 The digital experience is driving the in-person experience not the other way around.

 What would your board prefer?
 A unified commerce strategy or a unified consumer strategy?